ljharris23/public-downscaling-cgan/README.md

 top.
 I also made a plot_comparisons.py at one point but I've deleted it so now you have to use predict.py.
 Sorry.

-5. If you want to change model architectures, add them to the `models.py` file.
+5. If you want to change model architectures, add them to the `models.py` and `setupmodel.py` files.
 You can then use the `config.yaml` file to call a different model architecture.
-We recommend not deleting the old one just yet.
+We suggest that small tweaks to the existing architecture continue to use `models.generator`/`models.discriminator`, but with a new "architecture name" `arch`, and the changes are made conditional on the architecture name.
+For completely different architectures, write an entirely new architecture function such as `generator2`, and use this in the `setupmodel.py` dictionaries.

+6. `run_benchmarks.py` will generate scores for CRPS, RMSE, MAE and RAPSD for particular simple comparison 'benchmark' models.
+We supply two simple models by default:

+- nearest neighbour upsampling, which takes the low-resolution input forecast and repeats each pixel several times in each direction
+- zero forecast, a forecast of zero rainfall everywhere

+You are, of course, welcome to add more sophisticated comparison approaches of your own.
+In the paper, we used a re-implementation of the ecPoint approach.
+However, since some manual tweaking is involved, and in order to avoid any confusion with the official ECMWF ecPoint product, we have not included that approach in the public version of this code.

-6. `run_benchmarks.py` will generate benchmark scores for CRPS, RMSE, MAE and RAPSD for the specified benchmark models (input arguments).
-We have set this up to use the same evaluation setup as the NN models but note the benchmark evaluation uses 100 ensemble members (NN default is 10 for time & memory reasons).
-So, for a proper comparison you *must* evaluate your model and specify 100 ensemble members.
+We have set `run_benchmarks.py` up to use the same evaluation setup as the NN models, and with 100 ensemble members.
+For a proper comparison, make sure you evaluated your neural network model with 100 ensemble members.

 For example:
 `python run_benchmarks.py --log_folder /path/to/model --predict_year 2020 --num_images 16`

+7. We support two problem types, "normal" and "autocoarsen".

+- normal: separate input and output datasets, loaded from user-specified files, assumed to represent forecast data and 'truth' data.
+- autocoarsen: the input dataset is automatically created by coarsening the 'truth' data.
+The forecast data is ignored.
+This is a somewhat easier version of the downscaling problem since it removes the forecast error component of the problem.
+See `main.py`, `data_generator.py` and `tfrecords_generator.py` for exact implementation details.

-7. This is research code so please let us know if something is wrong and also note that it definitely isn't perfect :)
+8. This is research code so please let us know if something is wrong and also note that it definitely isn't perfect :)